 - Revenue is the income received from a business in cash or cash equivalent.

 - They are General Ledger accounts that are prepared periodically for any business.

 - Revenue accounts names describe the type of revenue.
 There are many accounts out of which few important are explained above.

-This has been a guide to Revenue Accounts and its definition.
-Here we discuss types of revenue accounts with detail explanation along with its examples, and importance.
+This article has been a guide to Revenue Accounts and its definition.
+Here we discuss types of revenue accounts with detailed explanations along with its examples and importance.
 You can learn more about accounting from the following articles –